-The increment amount is based upon the sbrk\amount parameter passed to the RTEMS\Malloc\Initialize during system initialization.
-See Section 7.3.5 [Initialization Code RTEMS Pretasking Callback], page 28 for more information.
+The increment amount is based upon the sbrk_amount parameter passed to the RTEMS_Malloc_Initialize during system initialization.
+See Section 7.3.5 [Initialization Code RTEMS Pretasking Callback], page 27 for more information.

 There is a default implementation which returns an error to indicate that the heap can not be extended.
 This implementation can be found in c/src/lib/libbsp/shared/sbrk.c.
 Many of the BSPs use this shared implementation.
-In order to use this implementation, the file Makefile.in in the BSP's startup directory must be modified so that the \$VPATH variable searches both the startup directory and the shared directory.
-The following illustates the VPATH setting in the PowerPC psim BSP's startup/Makefile.in:
+In order to use this implementation, the file Makefile.am in the BSP's startup directory must be modified so that the \$VPATH variable searches both the startup directory and the shared directory.
+The following illustates the VPATH setting in the PowerPC psim BSP's startup/Makefile.am:

-'''

 VPATH = @srcdir@:@srcdir@/../../shared

-'''